Setting an effective vacation policy is an important part of a company's people and culture strategy and should be at the top of any employer’s mind.

 Vacation pay is usually paid out when a team member goes on vacation.
 It can also be paid differently, for example, as a lump sum each year or on each paycheque.
 Be careful, however: while most provinces and territories allow vacation to be paid out on each paycheque, federal legislation does not, and Quebec only allows it under certain circumstances.

 These are just the legislated minimums.
-If a collective agreement or employment contract provides a greater right or benefit (i.e., more vacation time or pay), that trumps legislation and payroll and HR professionals must adhere to those rules instead.
+If a collective agreement or employment contract provides a greater right or benefit (i.e., more vacation time or pay), payroll and HR professionals must adhere to those rules instead.

-Now that we know how to set a vacation policy that meets the minimum legislative requirements, let’s get creative.
-Going beyond the minimum requirements and offering a great vacation package goes a long way towards fostering team member satisfaction and retention.
+Setting a vacation policy that exceeds the minimum legislative requirements and offers a great vacation package goes a long way towards fostering team member satisfaction and retention.

 One strategy that’s garnering a lot of attention lately is the practice of offering “unlimited vacation time.”
 Unlimited vacation policies have been implemented by the likes of Virgin, Foursquare, BuildDirect, and Tumblr, with proponents such as Richard Branson believing that unlimited vacation time will boost “morale, creativity, and productivity.”

-The idea, of course, is that team members will feel free to take whatever time off they need without worrying about using up their precious few vacation days.
+The idea, of course, is that team members will feel free to take whatever time off they need without worrying about using up their allotment of vacation days.
 This idea, however, isn’t without its potential drawbacks.
-Some team members abusing the policy as well as others feeling pressured not to take any time off are both concerns.
+Some team members abuse the policy, whereas others feel pressured not to take any time off.

-One Vancouver-based company, Unbounce, has a unique approach to vacation time that seems to be working for them.
+Unbounce has a unique approach to vacation time.
 They’ve implemented policies that actively encourage their team members to take a vacation, ensuring that everyone on their team gets recharged.
 Unbounce offers a generous four weeks of vacation to everyone on their team, as well as a $1,000 bonus for those who take it.
 The company says it hopes that the cash “helps [team members] explore new avenues and experiences.”

-Sometimes a team member doesn’t need a vacation, they simply need a day off to recharge.
-Offering paid birthdays off, personal days or a generous number of sick days helps team members get the time they need when they need it.
+Sometimes a team member simply needs a day off to recharge.
+Offering paid birthdays off, personal days, or sick days helps team members get the time they need when they need it.
 Not only does that increase productivity, it also helps to prevent presenteeism.

-Once you’ve decided how much vacation time and pay your team gets, you’ll need to consider things like how team members will receive vacation pay (on each paycheque or when they go on vacation?), whether they’ll be able to carry over any unused vacation to the next year, and how vacations will be requested and scheduled.
+Once you’ve decided how much vacation time and pay your team gets, you’ll need to consider things like how team members will receive vacation pay, whether they’ll be able to carry over any unused vacation to the next year, and how vacations will be requested and scheduled.
 Whatever you choose, ensure that the rules are clearly stated and communicated to your team so that everyone is on the same page.

 Coming up with an effective vacation policy really just requires more than simply knowing how to stay compliant.
 It’s about understanding how important it is to recharge, and ensuring a smooth process so that team members can do so will make everyone’s life easier.

 In addition to having well-written and effective rules regarding vacation pay and time off, it’s important to make sure that the policy is being implemented correctly and consistently.
-It would not look good if one team member was allowed to carry over unused vacation time while another was not, for example.
+It would not look good if one team member was allowed to carry over unused vacation time while another was not.

 It’s also a good idea to encourage open communication within your organization so your team feels comfortable speaking up if the current vacation structure isn’t working.
 This is especially true when making any major changes to your policy.

-Vacation is an important consideration in any working environment and taking the time to come up with a solid policy will ensure team members are well-rested and refreshed while limiting stress for payroll and HR professionals.
-So get creative and draw up a vacation policy your entire organization will love.
-We know you can!
+Vacation is an important consideration in any working environment and taking the time to come up with a solid policy will ensure team members are well-rested and refreshed.
+So get creative and draw up a vacation policy your entire organization will love!